My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Some of the most common questions I get about my UnCruise Alaska experience are about the ship cabins and the food.
+Some of the most common questions I get about my UnCruise Alaska review and experience are about the ship cabins and the food.
 I wanted to address those both on this cruise, so I took special care to document these aspects for you.

 My Cabin Aboard the Safari Explorer

-It’s important to state up front that a ship’s cabin is not going to be as spacious or luxurious as a hotel room – unless you choose to rent a mega-yacht or something.
+It’s important to state upfront that a ship’s cabin is not going to be as spacious or luxurious as a hotel room – unless you choose to rent a mega-yacht or something.
 Aboard the Safari Explorer, Mr. V and I stayed in a Master class cabin, with a queen bed, ensuite bathroom, and plenty of built-in storage.